bakdata/kpops/docs/docs/resources/variables/config_env_vars.md

-The default setup is shown.
-These variables are an alternative to the settings in `config.yaml`.
+These variables are a lower priority alternative to the settings in `config.yaml`.
 Variables marked as required can instead be set in the pipeline config.

 |          Name           |Default Value|Required|                                                                                Description                                                                                 |   Setting name    |
 |-------------------------|-------------|--------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------|